This story has been completely updated for the 2017 Major League Baseball season.

 A second screen enhances your experience in ways that just aren’t possible any other way, delivering everything from analysis, player stats, and interactive features to tools for communicating with other fans watching the game.

 We’ve rounded up seven of the best second-screen apps that belong on your smartphone or tablet this baseball season.
 Download and install one or more of these apps to make sure you’re game ready when the ump yells “play ball!”

 MLB At Bat

-As second-screen apps go, Major League Baseball’s nine-year-old At Bat is still the ace of the rotation.
+As second-screen apps go, Major League Baseball’s At Bat is still the ace of the rotation.
 Even the free “lite” version has enough features to make any seamhead giddy, including breaking news, player stats, scores, standings, schedules, interactive rosters, and the ability to customize your homepage as a hub for your favorite team.
 You can also receive push notifications to alert you to game starts, lead and score changes, and in-game video highlights.

 It’s worth ponying up for the premium features ($3 a month/$20 a year, or free for MLB.TV subscribers).
 You’ll get access to a treasure trove of complete classic games in the video library, real-time box scores with pitch-by-pitch tracking, and each team’s live local radio broadcast for every game from spring training through the World Series.
 The last is particularly useful when you want to mute national network blowhards and tune in to your hometown broadcast team.

 If all the live game actions isn’t enough to sate your baseball jones, you can even use your cable login to watch MLB network right within the app.
 (Android, iOS, Kindle Fire, and Fire Phone).

 If you like keeping tabs on baseball’s prospects, download MiLB First Pitch.
 A companion to MLB At Bat, it provides similar coverage of 160 minor-league clubs with scores, stats, news, video highlights and push-notification game alerts.